zopefoundation/Zope/ZOPE_APP_DEPENDENCIES.rst

 - [X] zope.authentication (seems to be used for some ILogin related stuff)
       * zope.publisher

-- [ ] zope.broken (this is really just one interface, merge into ZODB3!)
+- [ ] zope.broken (this is merged into ZODB3 starting with the unreleased 3.10)
       o zope.container

 - [X] zope.cachedescriptors